 "'It just isn't.'"

-"Well, that ended the argument," Ophir said to me, leaning back in the chair in my office.
+chair in my office.
 "When my father talks like that, he can't be reasoned with.
 So I called Hagit at work that morning.
 She told me that her mother, her stepfather, and her brother had berated her all night, and warned her repeatedly that if they ever saw the two of us together again they would kill both of us.
 'You save them from sin at the price of their lives,' her brother quoted.
 Hagit also tried to argue with them, asking how they could be so cruel to me, Ophir, her brother.
 This just made them madder, she said.
 She told me she wasn't sure what to do, that she loved me more than ever, and that I would have to decide for both of us, because I was the one who was the big expert in moral philosophy.
 Since then we've talked, a minute here, a minute there, but she's worried that her stepfather, who cleans the floors at Bezek, has got somebody to bug our phones."

 "The phones in Intelligence in Defense Headquarters," I said.